Registration of mobile IMEI by EIR System in Nepal and its benefits

 Equipment Identity Register (EIR) System

 Equipment Identity Register (EIR) is the database of IMEI number of mobile devices.
 There are three types of databases.
-They are white list, grey list and black list.
-Black list is the database of IMEI number of mobiles, that are either reported stolen or whose operation in the network adversely affects network operation.
+They are a whitelist, a grey list, and blacklist.
+The blacklist is the database of IMEI number of mobiles, that are either reported stolen or whose operation in the network adversely affects network operation.
 These mobiles will not be allowed to access the network.
-Grey list is the database of IMEI numbers of mobile phones, that are classed as non-conforming, but may be used on the network.
-White list is the database of IMEI number of phones, that conform to requirements set down by the network operator.
+Greylist is the database of IMEI numbers of mobile phones, that are classed as non-conforming but may be used on the network.
+The white list is the database of IMEI number of phones, that conform to requirements set down by the network operator.

 National EIR system is the database of IMEI number of mobile devices registered inside the country.
 Following are the reasons for implementation of National EIR system.